mittelmark/DGTcl/lib/tdot/tdot.md

 ## TODO

-- subgraphs
+- subgraphs (done, 0.3.0)
-- multi-line string problem
+- multi-line string problem (done, 0.3.0)
 - OSX check
 - method to get number of nodes or edges using -Tplain command flag
-- options more close to Tcl arguments (layout=circo == -layout circo)
+- options more close to Tcl arguments (layout=circo == -layout circo, done - see examples)
 - input as json file, so json2dot to remove edges nodes etc at a later point
 - pandoc filter _.tdot_
 - converter for tdot files as command line option